Arksine/moonraker/docs/web_api.md

 Returns:

-An array of requsted historical jobs:
+An array of requested historical jobs:
 ```json
 {
     "count": 1,